Qin Shi Huang (Legalism), Augustus (Roman Empire), Washington (Democracy), and Lenin (Communism): Government’s Changes

 Augustus’ legacy as a patron of the arts underscores his recognition of their importance in shaping a nation’s identity, preserving its history, and inspiring its citizens.
 His patronage contributed to the creation of enduring works of literature, art, and historical scholarship that continue to be studied and admired centuries later.

-AI George Washington History
+George Washington (Democracy)

 President George Washington (Wiki Image).